GANs: interactive inference

 > git clone https://github.com/PDillis/stylegan3-fun.git

-If you have conda you can follow the instructions in the readme and use it to create your environment, but for our purposes it’s enough to just install the modules using pip:
+you can follow the instructions in the readme and use it to create your environment, but for our purposes it’s enough to just install the modules using pip

 > pip install click requests scipy ninja imageio imageio-ffmpeg tdqm